boyali/discrete_event_simulator_automated_cart_systems/README.md

 # discrete_event_simulator_automated_cart_systems
 This simulation environment is designed for simulating autonomous cart and design supervisory control with RL algorithms.
 The autonomous carts are managed by the control algorithm.
 Here we provide a simulation framework which can be used to analyze passenger waiting statistics.
 The RL study codes will be published soon separately.

+We provided a sample notebook file for statistical analysis in the repository.
+For simulation, please just run the standard_SIM_ord in tests folder.
+The related logs are generated and saved to be used with panda dataframes.

 For details of the simulation environment please check the technical report.
 For citations;

 @article{hashimoto2018stochastic,